 Properties and Uses of Copper

 Copper is a major commercial metal.
-Some of the properties of copper are;
+Some properties of copper are;

 - Has high electrical and thermal conductivity.